-The EU-UK Trade and Co-operation Agreement (TCA) was finally agreed on 24 December 2020, a week before the end of the transition period.
-The TCA has been fully implemented into UK law but remains provisional as it needs to be ratified in the European Parliament.
-It is therefore being applied on a provisional basis until 28 February 2021.
+The EU-UK Trade and Co-operation Agreement (TCA) was finally agreed on 24 December 2020.
+A week before the end of the transition period.
+Fully implemented into UK law, but the TCA remains provisional.
+It needs to be ratified in the European Parliament.
+Therefore it applies on a provisional basis until 28 February 2021.

 The TCA covers several areas in addition to trade between the EU and UK dealing with investment, competition, State aid, maintaining a level playing field, fisheries and data protection.
 It was some of these areas that proved to be the most difficult to resolve during the negotiations.